 RTA Facility Planning

 Staff continues to work with its realtor services consultant to potentially acquire property to meet RTA's long-term facility needs.
-This item will be discussed during Closed Session.
+This item will be discussed during Closed Session at the March 5th Board meeting.

 Labor Relations